Farama-Foundation/Metaworld/docs/evaluation/evaluation.md

 - `"log_probs"`: log probabilities of the actions taken
 - `"means"`: the modes of the distributions generated for each observation
 - `"stds"`: the standard deviations of the distributions generated for each observation.
+- `"values"`: the values computed from some value function for each observation.

 Additionally, the agent should also have an `adapt` method for meta-reinforcement learning that takes in a `Rollout` named tuple with numpy arrays containing batches of rollouts for a given data modality.
 This is to let the agent ingest the generated adaptation data and adapt to the new task.